oauthstuff/draft-oauth-rar/main.md

 * access the transactions of one or more accounts, and
 * to initiate a payment.

-The client could now request the AS to issue an access token assigned with the privilege to just access a list of account as follows:
+The client could now request the AS to issue an access token assigned with the privilege to just access a list of accounts as follows:

 ```JSON
 [